How I got a Global Talent UK visa: a comprehensive guide and my experience

 According to regulations, you’re eligible to apply from any country where you have permission to stay for a minimum of 6 months.
 However, there are cases of successful applications from countries where legal residence is less than this duration.
 If this detail is crucial for you, I suggest delving deeper into this aspect.
 I haven’t encountered this situation personally as I applied from Israel.

 During this phase, you’ll need to settle the remaining £167 for the visa and, notably, £624 for health insurance (Immigration Health Surcharge) per year per individual, which can be quite a hefty sum.
-For children under 18, the amount is slightly reduced at £470 annually.
+For children under 18, the amount is slightly reduced to £470 annually.
 Additionally, there’s an additional £55 fee for the visa centre.

 Total cost: